Pushing the limits of self-supervised ResNets: Can we outperform supervised learning without labels on ImageNet?

-We first evaluate \alpharelic{}'s representations by training a linear classifier on top of the frozen representation according to the procedure described in \cite{chen2020simple,grill2020bootstrap,caron2020unsupervised,dwibedi2021little} and the supplementary material.
-We report top-1 and top-5 accuracies on the ImageNet test in table~\ref{table.imagenet_linear}. \alpharelic{} outperforms all previous state-of-the-art self-supervised approaches by a significant margin in terms of both top-1 and top-5 accuracy.
-Remarkably, \alpharelic{} even outperforms the supervised baseline in terms of top-1 accuracy despite using no label information to pretrain the representation.
+We use \alpharelic{} to pretrain representations on the training set of the ImageNet ILSVRC-2012 dataset \citep{russakovsky2015imagenet} without using labels.
+We evaluate \alpharelic{} representations by training a linear classifier on top of the frozen representation according to the procedure described in \citep{chen2020simple,grill2020bootstrap,dwibedi2021little} and the appendix.
+From Table~\ref{table.imagenet_linear}, for the ResNet50 encoder, we see that \alpharelic{} outperforms all previous self-supervised approaches by a significant margin of $+1.5\%$ in terms of top-1 accuracy on the ImageNet test set.
+Moreover, in Table \ref{tab:linear_other_resnets}, note that \alpharelic{} achieves state-of-the-art performance, with margins up to $+2.3\%$ in absolute terms, across a varied set of ResNet encoders of different sizes, spanning ResNet50, ResNet101, ResNet152 and ResNet200 and layer widths of $1\times$, $2\times$ and $4\times$.
+ResNet50 with $2\times$ and $4\times$ wider layers has $94$ and $375$ million parameters, respectively.
+ResNet101, ResNet152, ResNet200 and ResNet200 $2\times$ have $43$, $58$, $63$ and $250$ million parameters, respectively.
+Please refer to the appendix for additional results and more details.

-Figure~\ref{fig:top1} compares the performance of \alpharelic{} against the supervised baseline and other competing methods for both the standard ResNet50 architecture as well as configurations with $2\times$ and $4\times$ wider layers and a $2\times$ wider ResNet200. \alpharelic{} not only outperforms competing methods but is also the first self-supervised representation learning method which consistently outperforms the supervised baseline for all encoder configurations.
-Furthermore, \alpharelic{} also outperforms the supervised baseline for 101, 152 and 200-layer ResNet architectures \cite{grill2020bootstrap} and performs competitively to the latest vision transformer architectures at similar parameter counts.
-See figure~\ref{fig:top1_vit} and the supplementary material for detailed results.